Milwaukee Avenue (Chicago): Route description

 Just north of Armitage it passes the Chicago Landmark Congress Theater and at Addison Street it passes the Chicago Landmark Schurz High School.
 Past Irving Park Road it turns more northerly and the Blue Line crosses again at the Jefferson Park station passing the Gateway Theatre.
 It exits the city at about Albion Avenue and enters Niles, Illinois.
-(A very brief stretch later reenters the Chicago city limits, located southwest of the intersection of Harlem & Howard avenues; the street is in Niles on either side of this stretch).
+A very brief stretch later reenters the Chicago city limits, located southwest of the intersection of Harlem & Howard avenues; the street is in Niles on either side of this stretch.
 At Golf Road it passes the Golf Mill Shopping Center.
 It crosses the Des Plaines River just south of the Chicago Executive Airport.
-From thence it roughly follows the Des Plaines River north, passing through such communities as Wheeling, Lincolnshire, Vernon Hills, and Libertyville, where it forms the historic core of Libertyville's downtown area.
+From there it roughly follows the Des Plaines River north, passing through such communities as Wheeling, Lincolnshire, Vernon Hills, and Libertyville, where it forms the historic core of Libertyville's downtown area.
 It continues on past Gurnee before merging with the Skokie Highway near Wadsworth.

 Wicker Park

 Milwaukee Avenue runs through the commercial heart of Chicago's vibrant and trendy Wicker Park and Bucktown neighborhoods.
 The Double Door theater and Irazu Costa Rica Restaurant front the avenue in this section.
 On an episode of Food Network's Diners, Drive-ins and Dives, host Guy Fieri walks from the Milwaukee Avenue pavement to Irazu's outdoor patio to sample the food for the TV audience.

 Sections of the movie High Fidelity were filmed in buildings along Milwaukee Avenue, including the Double Door and the fictional record store that is the nexus of the character's lives.
 Although the movie Wicker Park was filmed in Canada, the story is set in this area of Wicker Park, Chicago.
 The busy six corner intersection of Damen Avenue, North Avenue, and Milwaukee is the center of the "24 hour" Wicker Park scene with dozens of bars and restaurants, making for popular nightlife.
 The Flat Iron Arts Center, built in 1913 and designed by Holabird & Roche, is sited at this intersection.

-In 2015, the Spike Lee movie Chiraq was being filmed in Chicago, with a scene including rapper actor Nick Cannon filmed at the Double Door on Milwaukee Avenue.
+In 2015, the Spike Lee movie Chiraq was filmed in Chicago, with a scene including rapper actor Nick Cannon filmed at the Double Door on Milwaukee Avenue.

-The movie palace Congress Theater, a designed Chicago landmark built in 1926, is located at 2135 N. Milwaukee.
+The former movie palace Congress Theater, a designated Chicago landmark built in 1926, is located at 2135 N. Milwaukee.